apache/trafficserver-ingress-controller/docs/TUTORIAL.md

 12. `$ kubectl apply -f k8s/configmaps/fluentd-configmap.yaml`
     - Create config map for fluentd
 13. `$ kubectl apply -f k8s/traffic-server/`

+- Now we have an ATS running inside the cluster.
+  - Step 9 creates a namespace for ATS pod.
+  - Steps 10 and 11 create a self-signed SSL certificate and keep it in a secret inside the namespace above.
+  - Step 12 provides the ConfigMap for configuration options for fluentd
-    -  will define a new [kubernetes namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) named `trafficserver-test` and deploy a single ATS pod to said namespace.
+  - Step 13 deploys a single ATS pod to said namespace.
 The ATS pod is also where the ingress controller lives.

-#### Proxy
+#### Setting Up Backend Applications

 The following steps can be executed in any order, thus list numbers are not used.